RazrFalcon/svgcleaner/docs/src/remove-dupl-lineargradient.rst

 Remove duplicated ``linearGradient`` elements
 ---------------------------------------------

-SVG can contain a lot of ``linearGradient`` elements, which may render exactly the same.
+An SVG can contain a lot of ``linearGradient`` elements, which may render exactly the same.
-So we can remove duplicates and update links in elements, that uses it.
+So we can remove duplicates and update links in elements, that uses them.

 ..
 GEN_TABLE
 ..
 BEFORE